 Freedom of speech is critical for the survival of democracy and is at the core of what we do – but we also recognize freedom of speech doesn’t mean freedom of reach.
 Because one is entitled to express their feelings or opinions, it doesn’t bind the publisher to expose incivil or non-valuable contributions on their forum.

-Thank you for reading, stay tuned for our or next blog where we’ll explain how we measure quality and how that exposes the best content and rewards the best users in order to build thriving online communities.
+Thank you for reading, stay tuned for our or next blog where we’ll explain how we measure quality and how that exposes the best content and rewards the best users in order to build civility on the internet and thriving online communities.